 Selection process and criteria

 We filtered out articles at three levels of the search: title, abstract and full paper.
 Appendix SX contains lists of paper titles at each of these steps in the filtering process.
 We also used studies that did not appear in the literature search but that we found by following cited literature in papers to the original source.
 Such studies are indicated in the data set as an explanation for why they do not appear in Appendix SX (see ‘Data explanation’, this document).
-When treatments where conducted in the experiment, we extracted data from the control-scenario.
+We manually removed studies based on titles if it was clear that it did not fulfill all of the following conditions: (1) experimental study, (2) fish as study organism in life stages older than larval (3) replicates across both size and temperature.
+After titles we evaluated abstracts and then the whole paper using the same criteria.
 When several studies were found for the same species, we did not mix the data but instead chose the study with the largest size and temperature range (in that order), as there can be large differences in absolute values of some physiological parameters between studies.
-We manually removed studies based on titles if it was clear that it did not fulfill all of the following conditions: (1) experimental study, (2) fish as study organism in life stages older than larval (3) replicates across both size and temperature.
-After titles we evaluated abstracts and then the whole paper.
+Further details on selection criteria specific to each rate are presented below.

 Growth data

-At the abstract and whole-paper stage, we removed studies from which we could not extract (4) growth rates, (5) a single controlled temperature for each growth trial and (6) a defined size class.
+In the search for growth rate data, we removed studies at the abstract and whole-paper stage from which we could not extract (4) growth rates, (5) a single controlled temperature for each growth trial and (6) a defined size class.
 In addition, we ensured that no other treatment (e.g. food limitation) confounded the response variable and thus only used data from experiments with food supply corresponding to satiation.
 It is important to control for feeding rations as it affects the temperature optimum for growth (Brett et al. 1969).
-This was achieved in different ways between studies, but normally mean excess feeding rations once or more times per day.
-The key description we looked for in the study was that food rations should not be limiting or “reduced” rations.
+This was achieved in different ways in the different experimental studies, but normally involves excess feeding rations once or several times per day.
+The key description we looked for in the study was that food should not be limiting or “reduced” rations.
 In the case growth was length-based, we converted them to mass using weight-length-relationships from FishBase (Froese et al. 2014; Froese & Pauly 2016).
 In cases where we found more than one study for the same species, we selected the study with most size-classes and largest size-range if more than one study had equal numbers of size-groups.
 While this reduces the number of data points, it avoids additional observation error due to different experimental setups and experimenters.
-We compiled two separate data sets: (1) raw growth rates (growth_data.xlsx) and (2) temperature at optimum growth (growth_data_Topt.xlsx), where we defined optimum temperature for growth as fitted optimum temperature (in the original study) or in some cases as temperature where the highest growth rate of a unimodal growth-temperature relationship was achieved in cases where optimum temperature was estimate by the authors.
-All data were extracted from tables or figures using Web Plot Digitizer (Rohatgi 2012).
+We compiled two separate data sets: (1) raw growth rates (growth_data.xlsx) and (2) temperature at optimum growth (growth_data_Topt.xlsx), where we defined optimum temperature for growth as fitted optimum temperature (in the original study) or, in a few cases, as temperature where the highest growth rate of a unimodal growth-temperature relationship was achieved in cases where optimum temperature was estimate by the authors.
+All data were extracted from tables, or figures using Web Plot Digitizer (Rohatgi 2012).

 Metabolic and consumption rate